ShpakovNikita/Luch/README.md

 * Shader hot-reload

 ## Compiling and Running

+For now you can run a sample that loads a glTF file.
+For now, there are no default cameras and lights, so you'll need to use glTF files provided in `res/` folder.

 Generate a project (with commands that are listed below) and then open it in Xcode and run.
 Don't forget to pull lfs files.